Murphy's petrel

 Murphy's petrel (Pterodroma ultima) is a species of seabird and a member of the gadfly petrels.
-The bird is 15 inches in length, with a 35-inch wingspan and weigh about 13 ounces.
+The bird is 38–41 cm length, with a 97 cm wingspan, and weighs about 360 g.
+Its plumage is all dark sooty-grey, except for a pale chin, and pinkish legs; it does not exhibit sexual dimorphism.
 It was described by Robert Cushman Murphy in 1949, which is the source of the species' common name.

+Murphy's petrels take unusually long feeding trips during incubation.